Pipedrive is a cloud-based sales CRM system. We use it to help our clients streamline their sales processes and reach their goals.

 Want to find out what you need to do to reach your sales targets?
 Try our calculator.

-Your guide to overcoming sales staff aversion and increasing CRM adoption rates.
+Your guide to overcoming sales staff aversion and increasing CRM adoption rates

 Let’s get real: your CRM system was expensive.
 You invested time and money into researching, purchasing, rolling it out and renewing it.
 Thus, staff CRM adoption is not an option.
 It is a mandate.
-Your CRM is your portal into your company’s operations, and sales data and your sales team agreement are required for it to meet its full potential.
+Your CRM is your portal into your company’s operations, and sales data and your sales team agreement are required to meet its full potential.
 Yet CRM avoidance is a real thing, and crafting a plan to manage reps who shirk your system is something you’ll have to do.

 Most CRM systems are not doing enough to help in the sales process.
 Salespeople avoid it because it doesn’t advance their interests.
 So what features should you shop for to get engagement from your salespeople?

 Unless, of course, you roll out a CRM application your salespeople will want to use.